‘Incompetent dumpster fire’: Michigan GOP rocked by financial turmoil and infighting - KTVZ

 Now, some of the pro-Trump party members who voted Karamo into office have soured on her leadership and accuse her administration of working to destroy the party by failing to fundraise and sparking division among the party rank-and-file.

-Dozens of the party’s state committee members signed a petition calling for a meeting at the end of the month to consider to removal of Karamo and some of her deputies.
+Dozens of the party’s state committee members signed a petition calling for a meeting at the end of the month to consider the removal of Karamo and some of her deputies.

 “If I would have known that Kristina Karamo would have turned out to be such a tyrannical incompetent dumpster fire I would never have worked so hard to get her elected.
 For that I apologize,” wrote Dawn Beattie, a state committee member, in an email sent last month to fellow Republicans and obtained by CNN.